cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 }
 ```

-We need to call it before we do the change the root folder, this way we can setup the execution context.
+We need to call it before we change the root folder, this way we can setup the execution context.
 After we compile and run we should get something like this:

 ![cgroup](https://github.com/cesarvr/cesarvr.github.io/blob/master/static/containers/cgroup-pid.gif?raw=true)

-What I'm trying to do here is to execute an instance of the process sleep, this program require a integer representing the number of second it will execute, I added the ampersand so I can execute multiple instances of the program, when we hit the limit 5, the system automatically refuse to create more processes as expected.
+What I'm trying to do here is to execute an instance of the process sleep, this program requires an integer representing the number of seconds it will execute, I added the ampersand so that I can execute multiple instances of the program, when we hit the limit of 5, the system automatically refuses to create more processes as expected.

 ## Wrapping Up

-This was a long post, if you've read this far, I hope you have a better idea of what a container are and how they are created.
-After what we've learned so far we can answer to some of the typical container questions:
+This was a long post, if you've read this far, I hope you have a better idea of what a container is and how they are created.
+After what we've learned so far we can answer some of the typical container questions:

 ### How about performance ?